openshift/ci-docs/content/en/docs/architecture/branch-protection.md

               unmanaged: true
 {{< / highlight >}}

-An overview of all available settings and a more detailled explanation can be found in the [upstream documentation.](https://docs.prow.k8s.io/docs/components/optional/branchprotector/)
+An overview of all available settings and a more detailed explanation can be found in the [upstream documentation.](https://docs.prow.k8s.io/docs/components/optional/branchprotector/)

 ### Notes on `protect: false`